ntvmb/cyclomonitor/README.md

 ```
 If you're using a virtual environment, ensure it is active before running the bot.
 No feedback is given on the console.
 Instead, information is written to a file called `bot.log`.

+Note: This bot has not been tested on Python 3.12; only 3.11.
+If you encounter any issues on any version besides 3.11, please make sure the issue does not also occur on Python 3.11.